 This course covers the fundamentals of sociology.
 It includes the study of how groups relate to each other, how groups change, the role of the individual in groups, and how groups affect individual members.
-Students investigate the components of culture, social behaviors of individuals in society, and current social problems.
-A variety of learning techniques are utilized to meet the needs of students of all ability levels.
+Students investigate the components of culture, the structure of society, social behaviors of individuals in society, and current social problems.
+A variety of learning techniques are utilized to meet the needs of students of all ability levels including collaborative opportunities for experiential content learning.

-HONORS ECONOMICS Y
+HONORS ECONOMICS

 This course covers the fundamentals of economics.
 It is a study of how individual citizens, businesses and societies make decisions using economic reasoning in order to best use limited resources to satisfy unlimited wants.
-Focusing on the mixed market economy in the United States, students will use microeconomic and macroeconomic approaches to topics such as scarcity, demand, supply, inflation and the Federal Reserve System.
+Focusing on the mixed market economy in the United States, students will use microeconomic and macroeconomic approaches to topics such as scarcity, demand, supply, inflation, and the Federal Reserve System.
 Current economic problems, the global economy, and alternative economics systems are also included.
-A variety of learning techniques, simulations, research skills and activities are utilized to meet and challenge student inquiry.
+Students will have the opportunity to participate in various authentic learning experiences.